Root Cause Failure Analysis

 RCFA Methodology

-We will listen to you and ask many questions to find out under which circumstances equipment breaks down.
 Fixing the problem is only half the story, the real value comes from understanding why it failed in the first place.
 That's why good communication with responsible operators and maintenance personnel is crucial for the entire process.
 We will dig deep to identify the true reasons behind failures.
-This includes gathering of information about failure history, design, materials, operating and environmental conditions, methods and current maintenance strategies or data from condition monitoring for the equipment involved.
+This includes gathering of information about failure history, design, materials, operating and environmental conditions, methods and current maintenance strategies or data from condition monitoring.

 Step 2: Analysis